12-Hour Lap Chase

 The fee is $20 per competitor.
 Solo rider = $20; team of 6 = $120.

 All proceeds go directly to WRCMBA, the local non-profit mountain biking club for the area.
 WRCMBA helps maintain trails across the region (specifically the Whiskey Run Trails you will be riding on), while promoting mountain biking education, youth events, supporting our local NICA team, and development of more trails.
 Join WRCMBA today!

 Are E-Bikes allowed?

 Things to think about…

 As with all mountain biking events, rides, or races, hydration and nutrition are paramount.
 Have a nutrition plan so you don’t bonk.
-This is a long ride for the solo rider; expect to complete a 5 mile lap every 40 minutes to 1 hour, in some cases up to 1.5 hours.
-Distance is roughly 5 miles x 6-hours = 30 miles or more!
-And that’s for the average bikers.
+This is a long ride for the solo rider; expect to complete an 8 mile lap every hour, in some cases up to 2 hours for slower riders.
+Click here for the Trailforks Route Map

-If you are riding solo it’s helpful to have a pit crew or someone to refill your water bottles, keep you fueled, and fix any mechanicals along the way.
+If you are riding solo it’s helpful to have a pit crew or someone to refill your water bottles, keep you fueled, make sure your headlights are charged, and fix any mechanicals you may have.

 Riders are encouraged to carry trail repair tools and basic first-aid supplies on course in the case of flat tires, as well as bike or body issues.